Victor-Noli/Victor-Noli/README.md

 ### Hi there 👋

 My name is Victor and I'm a developer !
 Yes....
 Well I'm a beginner so I'm trying my best !
-I'm part of the Chroma Team who creates Minecraft Modpacks and sometimes I create my own projects but not on Minecraft...
+I'm part of the Chroma Team who creates Minecraft Modpacks.

-If you want to clone any project feel free to do so!
+I do not create personnal project any more.
+I don't have have time.

 What I do now?

-🔭 I’m currently working on several secrets projects don't worry...
-Patience is vertue!
+🔭 I’m currently working on Chroma Endless and Chroma Endless 2
-🌱 I’m currently learning React.js !

 Wanna Chat?